 Reimbursement of travel expenses of the child

 The students who began their studies in 2012 and later can also apply for the cost-based reimbursement of travel expenses of the children accompanying the student, but not for more than two return trips.
-For one round-trip journey, the child’s travel allowance is not reimbursed more than to the extent of the rates provided in Annex 2 of the applicable guidelines.
+For one round-trip journey, the child’s travel allowance is not reimbursed more than to the extent of the rate paid for grantee.
 The child’s travel expenses are reimbursed on the cost-based principle and for validation of expenditure, the student must submitted expense documents (e.g., invoice), payment records (e.g., payment order, account statement, etc.), and original travel tickets (boarding cards when traveling by air; train, bus or boat tickets).

 Support for conference visit

-Once during the standard period of their studies, students can apply for one conference allowance in order to participate in a conference related to their specialty.
+Once during the standard period of their studies, students can apply for one conference allowance in order to participate in a conference or other activity related to their specialty.
 The allowance covers:

-1. The travel expenses (according to the rates provided in Annex 2 of the guidelines “studies abroad”);
+1. The travel expenses according to the rates of Kristjan Jaak short study visits;

 2. Accommodation costs according to the rates of Kristjan Jaak short study visits;